How does the partnership with homeowners work?

 To identify prospective partner homeowners, the Marshfield affiliate receives referrals from social service agencies, clergy, community organizations and word-of-mouth.

-Interested parties can answer the questions in the brochure below and then submit the completed form directly to the MAHFH office, either by email or by surface mail during the months of July through October.
-Requests are accepted from July 1 through October 31 for a house to be built the following year.
+Interested parties can answer the questions in the brochure below and then submit the completed form directly to the MAHFH office, either by email or by surface mail from July 1 through October 31 for a house to be built the following year.
+Requests are accepted only from July 1 through October 31.
+Applications received at other times of the year cannot be processed.
 If you prefer, click here to download the flyer to print, complete and mail in.
-As stated above, applications are accepted from July 1 through October 31 each year.
-Applications received at other times of the year cannot be processed.

 MAHFH Home Interest Brochure